spirilis/slsdk_1202/INTEGRATION.md

 DisplayNokia1202_Object nokiaBuffers;
 ```

 Note the references to `MSP_EXP432E401Y_SPI2`, `NOKIA1202_GPIO_CS` and `NOKIA1202_GPIO_BACKLIGHT_LED`.
-These refer to other TI-Drivers config arrays in the MSP_EXP432E401Y.c and MSP_EXP432E401Y.h files (hereto referred to as "`board.c` and `board.h`"), and configuration of these items is outside the scope of this document - please consult the SimpleLink Academy to learn how you add GPIOs to the `gpioPinConfigs[]` arrays, add entries to the board.h for the GPIOName enum (which positionally refers to members of the `gpioPinConfigs[]` array), and if the necessary SPI configuration isn't already there (on the pins where you need them) you will have to modify the SPI stuff.
+These refer to other TI-Drivers config arrays in the MSP_EXP432E401Y.c and MSP_EXP432E401Y.h files (hereto referred to as "`board.c` and `board.h`"), and advanced discussion of how to configure these items is outside the scope of this document - please consult the SimpleLink Academy to learn how you add GPIOs to the `gpioPinConfigs[]` arrays, add entries to the board.h for the GPIOName enum (which positionally refers to members of the `gpioPinConfigs[]` array), and if the necessary SPI configuration isn't already there (on the pins where you need them) you will have to modify the SPI stuff.
+That said, I'll show you my example of how I do it.

 For the MSP432E401Y SimpleLink Wired Ethernet microcontroller, we are using SSI2 (SPI bus#2), PC7 for the CS pin and PN2 for the backlight LED.

-Our stock `spiMSP432E4DMAHWAttrs` array is fine as the first entry refers to SSI2 on the correct pins, so we can use the first entry in the `MSP_EXP432E401Y_SPIName` enum:
+Our stock `spiMSP432E4DMAHWAttrs` array is fine as the first entry refers to SSI2 on the correct pins, so we can use the first entry in the `MSP_EXP432E401Y_SPIName` enum (from `board.h`):

 ```c
 /*!